Keyboard shortcuts

 ) -> Result<Self> {

-// Configure which pipeline descriptor set this will bind to
+// Determine how the descriptor set will bind to the compute pipeline

 // Configure what resources will attach to the various bindings

-// that this descriptor set is composed of
+// that the descriptor set is composed of

 let descriptor_writes = [